MartinPankraz/DesignStudioSDK-Components/README.md

-martin.pankraz@convista.com for feedback, suggestions or just a chat about Design Studio SDK awesomeness if you like.
+martin.pankraz@convista.com for feedback, suggestions or just a chat about the awesomness of Design Studio SDK if you like.